BIS305/bis305/GitReset&The3Locations.md

-Here we see that stage was updated with the 919b664 (2nd) commit content, File.txt v2, and therefore File.txt v3 in the working tree is now considered untracked as it is different that the repo history and stage content.
+Here we see that stage was updated with the 919b664 (2nd) commit content, File.txt v2, and therefore File.txt v3 in the working tree is now considered untracked as it is different than the repo history and stage content.

 Concerning the working tree, we expect it to be unchanged in a mixed